Cyber-Chic/nasa/COIN_LEDGER.md

 ---

-# 🪙 You Found a Space Coin! 🪐
+# 🪙 The Cosmic Artifact Hunt 🪐
 *Welcome to our art hunt bridging Earth and Outer Space.*

 ### 🔍 For Digital Explorers